prytoegrian/check-break/README.md

 Basically, following the semver definition :
 > A change is incompatible if it removes a possibility for the consumer in the public API.

 All starts with a clear definition of **public API** in your context.
-Once done, a compatibility breas occurs on all **public API** functions each time :
+Once done, a compatibility break occurs on all **public API** functions each time :
 - an argument is removed
 - an argument is added (*without a default value*)
 - a return type is removed